-The Powhite Parkway opened to traffic on January 24, 1973.
+The Powhite Parkway opened to traffic on January 24, 1973 and continues to be maintained by the RMTA.
 It was the first section of the RMA Expressway System to be completed.
 The parkway covers 3.4 miles between Chippenham Parkway and the Cary Street ramps, and includes the .4-mile-long Powhite Bridge crossing the James River.

 In September 1975, the Powhite Parkway Toll Plaza was widened to accommodate increased traffic.
 It was widened again in November 1988.
 At the same time, the Powhite Bridge was widened, and a new northbound on-ramp was built at the Forest Hill interchange.